sparkflows/sparkflows-docs/docs/user-guide/workflows/creating-workflows.rst

 View Worklows
 ===============

-You can view the workflows by going to the Workflows Page.
+You can view the workflows by going to the Workflows Page Inside specific applications.

 .. figure:: ../../_assets/user-guide/workflow/1.PNG
    :alt: workflow